iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

 _how to architect, where to architect, stages of storage, storage solutions_

-Aim of architecturing database is to collect and store data in a way that it is optimised for reading to enable analytics and BI.
+Aim to architect database is to collect and store data in a way that it is optimised for reading to enable analytics and BI.

 ## Overview / Concepts

-- **Database Modeling**
+- **Database Modelling**
-  - _Logical Model_ is modeling on paper/ppt
+  - _Logical Model_ is modelling on paper/ppt
-  - _Physical Model_ is modeling on database with the data.
+  - _Physical Model_ is modelling on database with the data.

 - **Data Storage Stages** can follow this journey
   - Staging area where it is dump from feeds, can be OLTP dumps